aws-quickstart/cdk-eks-blueprints/docs/addons/cloudwatch-adot-addon.md

 # Amazon CloudWatch ADOT Add-on

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) collects monitoring and operational data in the form of logs, metrics, and events.
 You get a unified view of operational health and gain complete visibility of your AWS resources, applications, and services running on AWS and on-premises.
 This add-on deploys an AWS Distro for OpenTelemetry (ADOT) Collector for CloudWatch which receives metrics and logs from the application and sends the same to CloudWatch console.
-You can change the mode to Daemonset, StatefulSet, and Sidecar depending on your deployment strategy.
+You can change the mode to Daemonset, StatefulSet, and Sidecar depending upon your deployment strategy.

 This add-on is not automatically installed when you first create a cluster, it must be added to the cluster in order to setup CloudWatch for remote write metrics.